guccidoge/stock_selection_tool/README.md

 Type the number corresponding to the desired time period.
 ```

-View Stock Data: The tool will fetch the historical closing prices for the selected stock ticker over the chosen time period.
+**View Stock Data**: The tool will fetch the historical closing prices for the selected stock ticker over the chosen time period.
 It will display key statistics such as:

 - Average Closing Price
 - Percentage Change (First to Last Price)